devfahad/phplogin_oop/README.md

 - PHP [Logic/Working of the app]

 ## Notice:
-- Make sure to import the mysqli database file (phplogindb.sql)
+- Make sure to import the mysqli database file (ooplogin.sql)